 We had an amazing acoustic duo perform for the first half of our wedding.
-They learnt four cover songs especially for our ceremony formalities which they made into beautiful acoustic arrangements, First Light by Dustin Tebbutt, You Make My Dreams Come True by Hall & Oates, Holocene by Bon Iver and Home by Edward Sharpe and the Magnetic Zeros.
+They learned four cover songs especially for our ceremony formalities which they made into beautiful acoustic arrangements, First Light by Dustin Tebbutt, You Make My Dreams Come True by Hall & Oates, Holocene by Bon Iver and Home by Edward Sharpe and the Magnetic Zeros.
 We had an incredible DJ, a friend of Sam’s, for our reception.
 He played You’ve Got the Love by Florence + the Machine for welcoming us back from photos, Take This Heart of Gold by Mandolin Orange for our first dance which transitioned to All This Love by Angus and Julia Stone to kick-off the dance floor.
 We had Drops of Jupiter by Train as our last dance (and full guest singalong) before we left.
 We also made sure Bohemian Rhapsody made its way in there somewhere – the ultimate party song.

 FOOD & BEVERAGES //

 Even though we had a cocktail wedding, great food and wine were one of our ultimate priorities.
 All of our catering was by Propeller, a North Fremantle restaurant which has a kitchen connected to Guildhall.
 The head-chef is heavily inspired by middle-eastern flavours and dishes which brought such a fun element of variety and the unexpected – our guests all raved about the food.
 Sam and I share a love for seafood so this featured heavily.
 We kicked off the day with freshly shucked South Australian oysters and grazing boards of charcuterie, pate, and cheeses.
 Canapés of Shark Bay scallops, cured kingfish, spiced lamb, Fremantle sardines and BBQ chicken ribs followed.
 For our main, we had a choice of two paellas – chicken and chorizo or prawn and salted pork belly.
-Following the petit fours and espresso martinis for dessert, a late night snack of pulled pork sliders was served.
+Following the petit fours and espresso martinis for dessert, a late-night snack of pulled pork sliders was served.
 Guildhall has an amazing list of beverages available for service.
 We chose a Spanish Cava, which was served on arrival, followed by a choice of 5 local boutique beers, a dry Rose, and 4 labels of Tomfoolery wines from the Barossa.
 We wanted our non-drinking guests to feel the fun too, so we also had Passionfruit Mojito mocktails on offer.

-We chose to honeymoon in Europe for 4 weeks – we started in Rome and travelled down to Positano, back up to the Tuscan countryside, Florence, Lake Como, Paris and London.
+We chose to honeymoon in Europe for 4 weeks – we started in Rome and traveled down to Positano, back up to the Tuscan countryside, Florence, Lake Como, Paris, and London.
 We wanted variety and a balance between busy cities and more relaxed romantic spots where we could just take in the scenery and enjoy each other’s company.
 As we were getting married in January, and Sam’s work doesn’t allow us to travel in the European high-summer, we chose to honeymoon before our wedding in October before the weather got too cold.
 We found this was a great time to go as honeymooners – places aren’t as busy and you’re able to secure amazing accommodation at more reasonable rates – especially important in places like Positano and Lake Como